magepages/mpdocs/docs/reward-points-ultimate/index.md

 ```

-To start working with **Size Chart GraphQL** in Magento, you need to:
+To start working with **Reward Points GraphQL** in Magento, you need to:

 - Use Magento 2.3.x.
 Return your site to developer mode
 - Install [chrome extension](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij?hl=en) (currently does not support other browsers)